alessandrocuzzocrea/garden/src/notes/designing-games.md

 - Sound effects also evoke emotions.

 **Emotion through spectacle**
-- Visually impressive or dramatic events, such as explosions or crashes, can be use to evoke a quick emotional response in the player.
+- Visually impressive events like explosions or crashes can make players feel strong emotions quickly.
-- Spectacle can be effective in reinforcing existing emotions.
+- These events can be effective in making players feel more strongly about what's already happening in the game.
-- Its overuse can detract from subtler and more profound sources of emotion in the game.
+- Overuse can take away from other things that might make players feel deeper, more meaningful emotions.

 ## Part 2 - Game Crafting